 Sounds a little obvious, especially to those that work in a formal environment.
 But, a blazer can be a crucial way to layer against the biting cold.

 To hit all the style notes, we need to focus on the structure of the blazer.
-We aren’t talking about your suit jacket here.
-We need a blazer cut slightly looser to give more movement and allowing itself to be worn as a separate.
+We aren't talking about your suit jacket here.
+We need a blazer cut slightly looser to give more movement and allow itself to be worn separately.
 This removal of some of the restrictiveness will let it to play nicely with other pieces in your wardrobe.
 For example, an argyle jumper, roll neck or the aforementioned gilet.

 Now you have decided that the blazer can play a big part in your wardrobe for winter, don't always feel you have to stay to with the familiar greys and navy.
 Mixing the jacket and trousers opens the door to play further with colours and patterns.
 Pick out greens and browns in the blazer and flirt with patterns like houndstooth or even a full-on tweed version.

 A denim jacket is a great transitional piece that will take you from summer to winter.
 Its robust construction from a thick material means that it can protect you against the wind, while its slim silhouette allows it to fit snugly under clothing.

 It is very easy to integrate a denim jacket into your outfits.
 On its own during warmer months, a denim jacket works great with a simple white tee underneath.
 For winter, take it one further and add an overcoat as the top layer and as straightforward as that you have the perfect mid-layer piece.

 To get the best results, opt for a light blue jacket and keep the top two buttons undone.
 The blue will work well with grey, navy or even a camel coloured coat and undoing buttons can remove the stiffness you can sometimes get from a denim jacket.